datanav/docs/technical/chargebee-webcrm.rst

 ============================
-Chargebee to Webcrm Dataflow
+Chargebee to WebCRM Dataflow
 ============================

-Generated: 2024-09-11 00:00:01
+Generated: 2024-09-11 07:48:17

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Chargebee to Webcrm.
+This technical document provides a detailed overview of the Sesam Talk data flow from Chargebee to WebCRM.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

 Chargebee Business_entity to Webcrm Organisations
 -------------------------------------------------